FAQ’s

 3. Inside your vehicle (see specific rules on car carry).

-4. Restaurants that server alcohol
+4. Restaurants that serves alcohol

 5. State Parks & Fish Hachery

-6. Any privately owned business or residence that has posted or verbally told you ‘no guns allowed.’ - Where are Guns not allowed post-license?
-Note: this list is not complete!
+6. Any privately owned business or residence that has posted or verbally told you ‘no guns allowed.’

 (See Act 35 above for complete list)